adloky/smalls/english/all-dorothys-adventures-in-oz.md

 But the Tin Woodman did not let her do this.

-" We must hurry and get back to the road of yellow brick before dark," he said; and the Scarecrow agreed with him.
+"We must hurry and get back to the road of yellow brick before dark," he said; and the Scarecrow agreed with him.

 But Dorothy’s eyes closed and she forgot where she was and fell among the poppies.
 She was asleep.